Tunnels, Toil and Trouble:

 New York City’s Quest for Water and the Rondout-Neversink Story

-This exciting new exhibition (opened May 22!) includes the history of NYC’s complex water system AND the history of the towns taken to build the system.
+This exciting exhibition includes the history of NYC’s complex water system AND the history of the towns taken to build the system.
 Listen to the voices of local residents and learn about their lives, hear what it was like to work in the Delaware Aqueduct, experience the building process by actually building a dam or tunnel and learn about the men who “did the dirty work”.
 Great for all ages!

 The Family Farm: 1920 to 1950